RyanWritz/Main/README.md

 This Git repository includes work from my previous programming and HDL work throughout my time at PSU and afterwards.
+Disregard most of the commits occuring around the same time as this code was previously on either local machines or my Google Drive prior.